Strong earthquake kills 14 people in Turkey and Greek islands | Science-Environment

 Strong earthquake kills 14 people in Turkey and Greek islands

-Search and rescue operations continued at 17 collapsed or damaged buildings, AFAD said.
-Izmir's governor said 70 people had been rescued from under the rubble.
+Search and rescue operations continued at 17 collapsed or damaged buildings in Izmir, AFAD said.
+Authorities were setting up tents with a total capacity of 2,000 people near areas with the highest damage, Kurum said.
 Ilke Cide, a doctoral student who was in Izmir's Guzelbahce region during the earthquake, said he went inland after waters rose following the earthquake.

 "I am very used to earthquakes... so I didn't take it very seriously at first but this time it was really scary," he said, adding the earthquake had lasted for at least 25-30 seconds.
 Crisscrossed by major fault lines, Turkey is among the most earthquake-prone countries in the world.
 More than 17,000 people were killed in August 1999 when a 7.6 magnitude quake struck Izmit, a city southeast of Istanbul.
 In 2011, a quake in the eastern city of Van killed more than 500.